Trello Review

 When you first fire up Trello, you’ll quickly discover that it’s a pretty bare-bones platform, but all of this can change instantly thanks to unlimited power-ups (integrations).
 Where many platforms tend to limit the number of integrations per plan, Trello does you a solid by letting you use as many as you want.

 We can’t forget about workflow automation and recurring tasks, either.
 Trello isn’t as generous with the number of automations allowed (the number varies by plan), but, goodness, they’re great.
-Implementing rules (automations), card and board buttons that automate events, and scheduled tasks is easy, thanks to a simple interface.
+Implementing rules (automations), card and board buttons that automate events, and scheduled tasks is easy, thanks to the simple interface of Trello’s butler automation feature.

 You can have Trello generate reports automatically based on task status.
 You can send auto-generated emails to team members, set tasks to happen automatically on a schedule, and have Trello ping team members on Slack when, say, one of their task cards is updated.
 Trello excels when it comes to integrations and automations.